MyEMS/myems.io/docs/installation/raspberry-pi.md

 }
 ```

-Add a new 'server' section with directives as below:
+In the 'http' section, add a new 'server' section with directives as below:
 ```
   server {
       listen                 8001;